powaqqatsi/thoughts/about.markdown

 Bummer, right?
 Well I hope I'm wrong.

 That's actually why I've started this thing.
 To outline my fear and discover my hope.
 Fleshing out these ideas with you, we'll find gaps in my reasoning.
-A crucial enough gap, and we've got Jason thinking there's no extinction event on the distant horizon. :)
+A crucial enough gap, and we've got Jason thinking there's no extinction event on the horizon. :)

-And if not, we'll have a little more urgency to figure out the best path forward.
+Otherwise, we'll have a little more urgency to figure out the best path forward.